ww785612/REST_API_encryption/server/README.md

 # Server-side Implementation of CS523 IoT UI Project

 Our server is implemented on top of following components.
 Please consider following components when setting up the server.
-We tested and verfied all components on Ubuntu 16.04 which is hosted by a micro-instance of Amazon EC2.
+We tested and verfied all components on Ubuntu 16.04 VM which is hosted by a micro-instance of Amazon EC2.

 ## Prerequisites